 Jupiter is the largest planet in the solar system; in fact, most of the mass of the solar system outside of the Sun is in Jupiter.
 Jupiter has no solid surface.
 The spots and colorful bands (Figure 1.6) that parallel its equator are the turbulent manifestations of motion in a thick, cloudy atmosphere of hydrogen and helium.
 Jupiter and the other outer planets have compositions dramatically different from the rocky inner planets.
 In addition, Jupiter is the center of a miniature planetary system and a narrow ring.
-It has four large moons, which are called the Galilean satellites, because they were discovered by Galileo.
-Each of these moons is larger than Pluto and each presents diverse surface features resulting from meteorite impact, volcanism, and surface fracturing.
+It has four large moons, which are called the Galilean satellites, because they were discovered by Galileo in the 1600s.
+Two of these moons are nearly the size of Mercury and all four are larger than Pluto.
+Each has diverse surface features resulting from meteorite impact, volcanism, and surface fracturing.
 Like the principal planets, these satellites show significant compositional changes outward from their primary.

 The innermost Galilean satellite appears to be one of the most bizarre worlds in the solar system.
 The density of Io is about the same as Earth's Moon, which suggests that Io has a rocky, rather than an icy composition.
 Io is only slightly larger than the Moon, but it has no impact craters.
 Instead, its surface is dominated by mottled patches in colors of yellow, red, and white, with black pockmarks (Figure 1.7).
 In 1979, eight active volcanoes were seen on Io by the Voyager 1 spacecraft; four months later, when Voyager 2 flew by, at least six of these volcanoes were still erupting and two new ones had started.
 Close-up photos reveal that most of the black spots on Io are volcanic craters or calderas.
 Io must have abundant thermal energy to drive its active volcanoes but it is the same size as the cold, dead Moon.
 Much of the surface coloration is caused by various forms of sulfur.
 Estimates of the thickness of sulfur at the surface range from a thin frosting a few millimeters thick to a globe-encircling layer several kilometers thick.